14 Different Types of Bats in Indiana

 These different types of bats in Indiana are nocturnal, so you may not see them when it’s bright outside during the daytime.

-If you happen to come across a Little Brown bat during the day, it’s likely because they’re taking a snooze.
+If you come across a Little Brown bat during the day, it’s likely because they’re taking a snooze.

 14. Northern long-eared Bat